VisualPracticeRank/CourseProject/README.md

 ## Features
 ### Dataset
-You can upload your dataset by selecting `Dataset` in the homepage and fill in and upload the appropriate files needed:
+You can upload your dataset by selecting `Dataset` on the homepage and fill in and upload the appropriate files needed:
 1. Name
 2. Description
 3. Data